logical/webtronix/README.md

 I have recently converted kicad libraries but I will have to decide how to organize part and add simulation.

 I have been adding capabilities to Webtronix.I can now access components, models , or whole circuits across domains.
-I picture a whole ecosystem of people making stuff from components to complete tools and merging them using a system of coss domain engineering tools like webtronix.
+I picture a whole ecosystem of people making stuff from components to complete tools and merging them using a system of cross domain engineering tools like webtronix.
 The main obstacle to this will be standards.
 I cannot create standards such as file formats. :(

 BUG warning:
 I have been doing a lot of rearranging so the code may be buggy.
-I you have drawn circuits and your simulation no longe works try deleting and readding components.
+I you have drawn circuits and your simulation no longer works try deleting and re-adding components.

 Improved image output